It is commonly said that Microsoft Azure has “unlimited potential” and offers “unlimited possibilities.”

 Autoscale is built into Azure Web Apps, and it automatically adjusts your resources based on the amount of traffic they receive.
 A web app can be seamlessly linked to an on-premises app using Azure.

 Having apps in both locations provides secure access to resources inside your firewall – resources that would otherwise be challenging to access remotely.
+Web app development in Azure offers a wide range of tools and services to enhance productivity, including Azure App Service, which allows you to build, deploy, and scale web apps with ease.

 Active Directory distribution and supplement

 By integrating with Microsoft Active Directory, Azure can enhance your identity management, access control, and security capabilities.
-Direct connect enabled Active Directory environments can be distributed globally using Azure.
+Direct connect-enabled Active Directory environments can be distributed globally using Azure.
 Azure takes care of domain management and extends the reach of your domain controller.
-In scenarios where you have multiple locations, use on-premises or cloud products, Active Directory integration with Azure can be the key to controlling and maintaining access to all these tools.
+In scenarios where you have multiple locations, and use on-premises or cloud products, Active Directory integration with Azure can be the key to controlling and maintaining access to all these tools.
 You can also use Azure multi-factor authentication to increase the security of your data and applications.

 Develop IoT solutions for the industry